 Is it even a London taco restaurant if they didn’t start life as a food truck or market stall?
 Of course, there are exceptions to this rule, but Taqueria’s trajectory to fully fledged restaurant isn’t one of them.
 It all kicked off in Portobello Road Market for these guys, before they moved across the road and under the roof of 141-145 Westbourne Grove.
 The taco menu here is extensive but true to tradition; the prosaically named ‘fish taco’ is top notch and the veggie options abundant (7 different, delectable vegetarian versions on our last visit).
 Their pico de gallo packs a fierce punch and is all the better for it.

-CLUB MEXICANA AT THE SPREAD EAGLE
+THE SPREAD EAGLE

 Recently given a little added squeeze of limelight on Masterchef 2019, Ella Canta certainly isn’t your average Mexican, but you can still get a terrific taco here.